-Mediation is a process where an impartial third person, known as a mediator is hired by the parties to help them move toward a mutually acceptable agreement about co-parenting issues (custody and visitation).
+Mediation is a process where a third-party person, known as a Mediator, is appointed by the courts to help parties move toward a mutually acceptable agreement about custody and visitation.

 - Mediation is confidential and involves both parents meeting one or more times with a court approved mediator.

 - Each party has an equal role in decision-making during the mediation process.

 - As a neutral party, the mediator works with the parents to find areas of agreement for a parenting plan.

 - Agreements reached can be drafted by the mediator and provided to the parents and/or attorneys.

 - Mediated agreements will need to be entered properly in the court file and finalized by an order by the judge.

 A mediator is an impartial person, outside of your case, that has been specially trained to assist in resolving custody disputes.